fatihtsp/FastArrayOps/README.md

   class Procedure MaxValue<T>(const anArrayOf: Array of T; var Result);
  end;

-TClassicArrayMinFinder and TClassicArrayMaxFinder uses classical approca to find min-min index and max-maxindex, respectively.
-The other classes are the ones with SIMD-accelerated routines.
+TClassicArrayMinFinder and TClassicArrayMaxFinder uses classical approach to find min value-min index and max value-maxindex, respectively.
+The other classes are the main ones with SIMD-accelerated routines.
 The project file contains some test routines and comparisons by SIMD-accelerated routines.
 Please, investigate the test results using the arrays with 10000000 elements as show below:

 ===========================================================================